 These are just a few of the functions the endocannabinoid receptors are involved in.

-When you consume or use CBD products, the endocannabinoid system is a “delivery system” of sorts, taking Cannabidiol directly to where the body deems necessary.
+When you use CBD products, the endocannabinoid system is a “delivery system” of sorts, taking Cannabidiol directly to where the body deems necessary.

 At Infinite CBD, we strongly believe that each person’s endocannabinoid system is unique.
 Through the research, development, and creation of our premium Colorado hemp-derived CBD products, we aim to help people discover a routine that works best for their endocannabinoid system.